sage-code/maj/alphabet.md

 A syllable can ...:

-* be a single vowel at beginning of words
+* be a single vowel at beginning of words;
-* start with one consonant otherwise
+* start with one consonant otherwise;
-* have a nucleus formed by one or two vowels
+* have a nucleus formed by one or two vowels;
-* have a coda formed with one or two consonants
+* have a coda formed with one or two consonants;
-* not all syllables have coda
+* not all syllables have coda;

 A syllable can not ...;

-* contain `h` after a consonant,
 * contain more then 2 consonants,
-* contain more then 3 letters.
+* contain more then 4 letters.

 ## Word formation

 1. Open vowels can be used as syllable at beginning of words: { a e i o u }
-2. Diphtongs, starting with semi-vowels can be used at beginning of words: { y w }
+2. Diphtongs, starting with semi-vowels can NOT be used at beginning of words: { y w }
-3. Syllable that have "coda" present are used only for end of words
+3. Syllable that have "coda" present are used only for end of words;
-4. Two words that have more then one syllable must sound different
+4. Two words that have more then one syllable must sound different;

-**weight:**
+**Weight:**

 Letters and sounds are more or less expensive to make.
-This can be used to give a Cost for word complexity.
-So less expensive words can be learned faster and should be more frequent.
-Gradualy one can assimilate more complex words that are more rarely used.
+This is call _weight_ and can be used to give a _cost_ for word complexity.
+Less expensive words can be learned faster and should be more frequent.
+Gradualy one can assimilate more complex words that are rarely used.

-Cost   |Sounds
+Weight   |Sounds
 -------|----------------------------------------
   1    |a, e, i, o, u, y
   2    |l, m, n, f, s, h